Have you ever hit two shots to go 400 yards, and then 4 more shots within 100 yards of the green for a delicious double bogey?

 The pitching wedge is most common and has a loft between 44° and 48° which you will get in your set of irons.
 These are great for greenside chipping.

 50° to 53° which fills the gap between PW and SW for when you need to close the gap in distance.

 The sand wedge normally has 54° to 58° loft with fat soles that have 10° to 12° bounce which is essential for bunkers and shots within 100 yards.
 The thick underside helps to glide through longer grass and sand while also getting the ball airborne off shorter grass.
 In our opinion, the best wedge for high handicappers and beginners is a sand wedge.

 The lob wedge at 60° to 64° loft is perfect for hitting it over bunkers around the green, short bunker shots and within 80 or 90 yards.
 It can add another dimension to your game allowing you to take fuller swings inside 100 yards instead of those tricky half swings with sand wedges!
 Lob wedges over 60° are not practical for the average golfer.

 Yes.
 Specialized wedge clubs are a dream to play and the number of shots you'll hit with a wedge will surprise you:

-If we add up the total shots you play per round with these few clubs in these situations, you’ll see it's roughly 20-30% of the game.
+If we add up the total shots you play per round with these few clubs in these situations, you’ll see it can be up to 40% of your of the game.

 The best wedge for high handicappers and beginners is one with maximum FORGIVENESS.